svin24/svin24.github.io/content/blog/Open-sourcing-video-games.md

 The bare minimum is to make your game "source available".
 Be aware that this is not the same thing as making it open source!
-Some of your famous peers in this category include Alien 3, Civilization IV and V, Crysis, Deus Ex, Duke Nukem 3D, Prince of Persia, Unreal Tournament, and VVVVVV.
+Some of your famous peers in this category include Alien 3, Civilization IV and V, Crysis, Deus Ex, Prince of Persia, Unreal Tournament, and VVVVVV.

 This approach makes your source code available to view and perhaps to compile and run, but prohibits derivative works.
 This is definitely better than leaving